hangyu-feng/python-course/README.md

 ## [Course 1](course-contents/course-1)

-1. install Python and run first line of code
+1. install Python and run the first line of code

 1. Introduction to Git